Dr. Wallace is a health services researcher who focuses on the effectiveness of health service interventions when delivered during routine care.

 - Post-Doctoral Fellowship, Nursing, Health Services Research, Internal Medicine, University of North Carolina at Chapel Hill

-Dr. Andrea Wallace is an Associate Professor at the University of Utah College of Nursing.
+Dr. Andrea Wallace is an Associate Professor and Chair of the Health Systems and Community Based Care Division at the University of Utah College of Nursing.
 She received her clinical doctorate (ND) as well as her PhD from the University of Colorado Denver College of Nursing, where she received NIH pre-doctoral funding to examine differences in health services access for children with severe asthma.
 Dr. Wallace then participated in an NIH and AHRQ funded post-doctoral fellowship in Health Care Costs, Quality, and Outcomes at the University of North Carolina at Chapel Hill where she also delivered direct care to patients as an APRN-Clinical Nurse Specialist in the UNC Division of Internal Medicine’s Center for Excellence in Chronic Illness Care.
 Before pursing her career in nursing, Dr. Wallace received her BA in Psychology and Biology with honors in Behavioral Neuroscience from the University of Colorado Boulder.
 Before joining the faculty at the University of Utah in 2016, Dr. Wallace was an Assistant Professor at the University of Iowa College of Nursing, and served as Associate Director of Community Engagement with the Institute of Clinical and Translational Science at the University of Iowa.

 Dr. Wallace has experience teaching in both undergraduate and graduate nursing programs.
 Her courses have focused on evidence-based practice, quality improvement, and population health management, as well as advanced quantitative methodologies.
 She has experience mentoring student projects and presenting to a variety of education programs in nursing, public health, and medicine, and regularly serves on dissertation committees.